 Street lighting on all main highways are dealt with by Buckinghamshire Council.
 You can report any issues using this link Report a broken street light .Wooburn & Bourne End Parish Council maintain most of the streetlights on the side streets within the Parish.
 We have a contract with Bernard Leigh (Electrical) who monitor Parish lighting, renewing defective lamps when necessary, and patrol all 476 of them once a month from April to September and twice a month between October and March.
 BLE have almost completed the process of replacing concrete columns, that have deteriorated over time, with metal ones.
 You can report any issues by calling 01628 522827 quoting the street light number and exact location.

-Lantern bulbs and shades are cleaned at least once a year, in addition to any occasion when the bulb to the lamp is replaced.
+Lantern bulbs and shades are cleaned at least once a year, in addition to any occasion when the bulb to the lamp is replaced and upgraded to a low cost and efficient L.E.D style bulb.
 A safety test of the electrical system at both the Southern Electricity terminal and the light columns is carried out for each light once during the life of the 3-year contract.
 Besides this, BLE will prune trees, shrubs and hedges if they cause effective obstruction of light from a lamp onto a footpath.

 You may have noticed a variety of types in use: concrete, steel, aluminium, black Windsor and some mounted on telegraph poles.
 Power supplies range from 35w - 70w, the latter highlighted in the burst of sheer energy that floods the Captain Hook steps near the Thames bridge in Bourne End.
 The black Windsor columns are 50w and appear in Bakers Orchard and Manor Gardens Wooburn Green.